Volume One | Volume Two

 'From Me To You' was written by Paul and John in the back of a van as they travelled from York to Shrewsbury in February 1963.
 They had been inspired by the letters column in Mersey Beat, entitled 'From You To Us', after discussing a letter claiming that Cliff Richard was more popular than Elvis.
 John and Paul co-wrote the song by suggesting alternate lines, with John saying:

 The first line was mine.
 And then after that we took it from there...
 We were just fooling about on the guitar.
 This went on for a while...
 Before the journey was over we'd completed the lyric, everything.

 The group were apparently initially unsure of this song.
 John has admitted: 'we nearly didn't record it because we thought it was too bluesey'.

 They recorded it a week later on 5 March, released it on 11 April, and it became their first undisputed Number 1 in the UK for six weeks.
-This song is also on the following albums: The Red Album: 1962-1966, The Beatles: Live At The BBC, The Beatles Anthology 1 and 1.
+This song is also on the following albums: The Red Album: 1962-1966, The Beatles: Live At The BBC, The Beatles Anthology 1, On Air – Live at the BBC Volume 2 and 1.

 'Thank You Girl'

 Released as the B-side for 'From Me To You', in 1980 John described this song with the words: 'Thank You Girl' was one of our efforts at writing a single that didn't work, so it became a B-side..
 Paul later agreed, saying: These early songs were wonderful to learn by and were good album fillers.
 This was pretty much co-written but... the 'thank you girl' thing, it sounds a bit like me, trying to appease the mob.
 The only other album that this song appears on is The Beatles: Live at the BBC.